Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Discussion

-The above scenario requires that a significant amount of Ly$\alpha$ photons is released by the dust enshrouded systems.
+However, the above scenario also requires that significant amounts of Ly$\alpha$ photons are released by the dust-rich ALMA 850$\mu$m detected galaxies in LAB\,1 \citep[see also][]{Geach2016}.
 The possibility of this process is indicated by the detection of Ly$\alpha$ emission from nearby ultra-luminous infrared galaxies \citep{Martin2015}.
-Feedback driven outflows powered by the star-formation from those systems is believed to create the required Ly$\alpha$ escape channels.
-Evidence for the required feedback effects at the positions of the galaxies comes from our higher-moment analysis discussed below (Sect.~\ref{sec:morpho-kin}), but also from the spectropolarimitry measurements by \cite{Beck2016}.
+Feedback driven outflows powered by star-formation is believed to create the required Ly$\alpha$ escape channels.
+Evidence for the required feedback effects at the positions of the galaxies comes from our higher-moment analysis discussed below (Sect.~\ref{sec:morpho-kin}), but also from the spectro-polarimetry measurements by \cite{Beck2016}.
 These authors find that the polarisation signal is increased in the wings of the Ly$\alpha$ profile, especially near the embedded galaxies.
 According to recent Ly$\alpha$ radiative transfer models of \cite{Eide2018} this is an expected polarisation signature in the presence of outflowing gas.
 Moreover, the Ly$\alpha$ escape channels produced by gaseous outflows can potentially also act as escape channels for ionising photons from the embedded systems, thus a significant fraction of those photons might indeed be available to power the emission from the blob via recombination.
 Empirical evidence for such a process have also been observed in the nearby universe \citep{Herenz2017b,Bik2018,Menacho2019}.
-Thus, in addition to Ly$\alpha$ scattering in far from the embedded galaxies, we also expect that a significant fraction of Ly$\alpha$ radiation is produced in-situ at larger distances from the known embedded sources.
-Both the detection of \ion{He}{ii} emission far from known galaxies as well as indications from the higher-moment maps (Sect.~\ref{sec:interpr-high-order}) argue for this scenario.
-Hence, the observed emission from the galaxy far-zones is rather a superposition of scattered and in-situ produced Ly$\alpha$ emission.
-This potentially mitigates the bias in the first moment maps that would result from pure Ly$\alpha$ scattering.
+Thus, in addition to Ly$\alpha$ scattering far from the embedded galaxies, we also expect that also in LAB\,1 a significant fraction of Ly$\alpha$ radiation is produced in-situ at larger distances from the known embedded sources.
+Hence, the observed emission from the galaxy far-zones is likely superposition of scattered and in-situ produced Ly$\alpha$ emission.
+This potentially mitigates biases in the first moment maps that would result from pure Ly$\alpha$ scattering.